20 Signs Of Fake Friends And How To Deal With Them

 - What do you treasure or value most in life?

-3. Go places where you'll meet like-minded friends.
+3. Go to places where you'll meet like-minded friends.

-- At a party or event held by one of your real friends.
+- At a party or event held by one of your loyal friends.

 - At a MeetUp or other interest-oriented gathering.